(Posted April 2023)

 Develop Effective Study Skills

-Instead of cramming, develop techniques to effectively study for the PEP Module Exams with retention of information for future modules and the CFE.
+Instead of cramming, develop techniques to effectively study for the PEP Module Exams with retention of information for future modules and the CPA Common Final Examination (CFE).
 A great technique that has been found to be most effective for many students is called “spaced learning.”
 Spaced learning is when students review the material over a long period of time.
 This gives their minds time to form connections between ideas and concepts.
 This knowledge can be built upon and easily recalled later.
 Moreover, students who do this are more likely to understand the knowledge and gain a meaningful learning experience fully and make studying a less stressful experience.

 When it comes to preparing for the PEP Module Exam for the Core and the Elective modules, gain an EDGE by using Densmore’s Core and Elective courses to master your case writing skills and move on to the next stage of your CPA journey.